 c) the allowed NSSAI for the current PLMN or SNPN, or a subset thereof as described below, plus one or more S-NSSAIs from the configured NSSAI for which no corresponding S-NSSAI is present in the allowed NSSAI and those are neither in the rejected NSSAI nor in the pending NSSAI.

+If the UE is registered with another PLMN over one access and has already an allowed NSSAI for that PLMN, when the UE initiates the registration procedure with the current PLMN over the other access and has neither allowed NSSAI nor configured NSSAI for the current PLMN, the UE can include the Requested mapped NSSAI IE. The Requested mapped NSSAI includes:

+a) the mapped NSSAI for the allowed NSSAI of another PLMN; or

+b) the mapped NSSAI for the configured NSSAI of another PLMN and the configured NSSAI shares common NSSRG values with the allowed NSSAI.

 If the UE has neither allowed NSSAI for the current PLMN or SNPN nor configured NSSAI for the current PLMN or SNPN and has a default configured NSSAI, the UE shall:

 a) include the S-NSSAI(s) in the Requested NSSAI IE of the REGISTRATION REQUEST message using the default configured NSSAI; and